While eating fruit after a meal isn’t generally recommended as it can have a negative effect on your digestion, papaya is one of the few exceptions

 Papaya Enzyme on an Empty Stomach

 While papaya enzymes are most often taken with food, another strategy that is gaining popularity is to take green papaya in the powder or capsules, or blended up in a smoothie, on an empty stomach.

 Under these circumstances little hydrochloric acid would be produced and the papain and other enzymes could pass into the small intestine in larger amounts.
 From here they are believed to be absorbed into the bloodstream where they can exert an anti-inflammatory effect throughout the body.

-Proteolytic enzymes in the bloodstream are known to scavenge damaged and oxidized proteins.
+Proteolytic enzymes in the bloodstream are known to reduce inflammation in your body, possibly by scavenging damaged and oxidized proteins.
 These damaged proteins are implicated in a variety of debilitating autoimmune disorders such as severe allergies, chronic fatigue syndrome and a weakened immune system that is much more vulnerable to infections and disease.

 Papain and other proteolytic enzymes are also understood to break down fibrin protein, which is involved in both the formation of dangerous blood clots and provides a protective coating for cancer cells.
 It is this action of potentially dissolving cancerous cells protective coating that has many experts interested in papain for use in cancer prevention and possibly even as part of a treatment for cancer.

-Papaya enzymes are generally recognized as safe and well tolerated when used internally.
-There are however some potential papain side effects and specific cautions to be aware of which will be covered next.
+The protein digesting enzymes from papaya fruit are generally recognized as safe and well tolerated when used internally.
+Despite its many benefits, there are some papaya enzyme precautions and some potential papain side effects to be aware of which will be covered next.